magento/merchdocs/src/catalog/inventory-bulk-transfer-inventory.md

 1. On the Admin sidebar, click **Catalog**.
 Then, choose **Products**.

-1. Select the products you want to modify sources.
+1. Select the products you want to modify sources for.
 Browse or search to find products and select checkboxes for transfer.

 1. Click the **Actions** drop-down menu, and choose Transfer Inventory to Source.
 Click **OK** to verify.